UWFormulaN/Website/data/jobs/business-outreach-coordinator.md

 ---
 title: "Outreach Coordinator"
 subteam: "Business"
-description: "Lead community engagement initiatives and develop partnerships to expand Formula Nano's impact."
+description: "Drive Formula Nano's digital presence and brand awareness through strategic social media management and creative content development."
 requirements:
-  - "Currently enrolled in any program at University of Waterloo"
+  - "Strong understanding of social media platforms and trends"
+  - "Basic graphic design and content creation skills"
-  - "Strong communication and interpersonal skills"
+  - "Excellent written communication skills"
 preferred_qualifications:
-  - "Previous experience in event planning or coordination"
+  - "Previous experience managing social media accounts for organizations"
-  - "Knowledge of grant writing or fundraising"
+  - "Proficiency in design software (Figma, Adobe Creative Suite, Canva)"
-  - "Experience with content creation and digital marketing"
+  - "Experience with social media analytics and scheduling tools"
+  - "Knowledge of brand development and digital marketing strategies"
-application_deadline: 2024-12-31
+application_deadline: 2025-06-27
 form_elements:
   - type: paragraph
     content: "Please fill out the following form to apply for the Outreach Coordinator position.
 All fields are required."
-  - question: "Describe any experience you have with community outreach or event planning"
+  - question: "What experience do you have with social media posting/brand advertisement?"
-    name: "experience_with_outreach"
+    name: "social_media_experience"
     type: "textarea"
     required: true
-  - question: "What interests you most about nanotechnology outreach?"
+  - question: "What experience do you have with relevant softwares?
+(Figma, InDesign, Illustrator, Canva, etc.)"
-    name: "interests_in_outreach"
+    name: "design_software_experience"
     type: "textarea"
     required: true
+  - question: "Describe a successful social media campaign or content strategy you've implemented"
+    name: "campaign_example"
+    type: "textarea"
+    required: true
 ---

 ## Position Overview

-Join our Business team as an Outreach Coordinator to help share the exciting world of nanotechnology with the broader community.
-You'll develop and execute strategies to engage students, industry professionals, and the general public with our groundbreaking research.
+In this role you'll have the opportunity to elevate Formula Nano's digital presence and showcase our cutting-edge nanotechnology work.
+You'll be responsible for creating engaging content and creating a platform to show off our successes.

 ## Key Responsibilities

-- Plan and coordinate outreach events and workshops
-- Manage social media presence and content creation
+- Develop and execute comprehensive social media strategies across multiple platforms
+- Create compelling visual and written content that can communicate complex nanotechnology concepts
+- Design graphics, infographics, and promotional materials using professional design tools
-- Develop partnerships with other student organizations and industry
+- Collaborate with research teams to showcase project highlights and achievements
-- Create educational materials about nanotechnology for various audiences
-- Support fundraising and sponsorship initiatives

 ## What You'll Learn

-- Strategic communication and marketing
+- Social media strategy and content planning
-- Event planning and project management
+- Professional graphic design and visual storytelling
-- Partnership development and networking
+- Brand development and consistent messaging
-- Science communication and public engagement
+- Science communication and technical content creation
-- Digital marketing and social media strategy
+- Digital marketing best practices and audience engagement

-## Growth Opportunities

-This role provides excellent experience for careers in science communication, marketing, public relations, or business development in the tech industry.
-You'll build a strong network and develop transferable skills valuable across many sectors.